githubteacher/developers-jun-2016-emea/README.md

-# Welcome to Introduction to GitHub!
+# Welcome to GitHub for Developers!

 ### Facilitators
 - On the Mic: